 A powerful marijuana fungus killer, Myclobutanil has been labeled “slightly hazardous” by the World Health Organization, owing to its potential to cause nausea, skin rashes, and dermatitis, nervous system damage, and eye irritation.
 When rats were exposed to the fungicide over two generations, scientists noted a higher incidence of stillbirth and lower birth weights.

 Until recently, Imidacloprid was the most commonly used insecticide in the world, praised for its ability to control ants, aphids, cane beetles, and other pests that plague ornamental and agricultural crops.
 Studies on mice, rabbits, and dogs suggest that prolonged exposure to the insect neurotoxin can lead to reproductive problems, birth defects, neurobehavioral deficits, as well as growth retardation.

 Regulatory agencies in several states are currently trying to establish guidelines regarding pesticides for cannabis crops that would outline acceptable limits or bans on:

 - Organophosphates such as Ethoprophos, Coumaphos, and Diazinon

 - N-methyl Carbamates Propoxur and Carbaryl

 - Other pesticides like Piperonyl Butoxide, Abamectin, Paclobutrazol, and cis-Chlordane

 Accurate pesticide testing Florida

 Pesticides, herbicides, fungicides, insecticides, and growth regulators are usually colorless and odorless.
 Ensuring product quality and determining whether or not medicines contain any of these harmful substances is an absolute necessity before ending up in the hands of a patient.
-Modern Canna Science is proud to offer a range of cannabis testing services in Florida, including pesticide residue screening.
+Modern Canna is proud to offer a range of cannabis testing services in Florida, including pesticide residue screening.